schierlm/Oberon2013Modifications/UTF8CharsetLite/README.md

-Instead, this modification introduces a TextFramesU module (with the accompanied EditU toolbox module), so you can view individual files in Unicode viewers on an otherwise almost unchanged system: The only module that needs patching (without chaning the symbol file) is `Fonts.Mod`, as fonts will first be loaded by the `Fonts` module, and then later again by the `FontsU` module in case they appear in Unicode viewers.
+Instead, this modification introduces a TextFramesU module (with the accompanied EditU toolbox module), so you can view individual files in Unicode viewers on an otherwise almost unchanged system: The only module that needs patching (without changing the symbol file) is `Fonts.Mod`, as fonts will first be loaded by the `Fonts` module, and then later again by the `FontsU` module in case they appear in Unicode viewers.
 Therefore, Unicode fonts may not TRAP the `Fonts` module.
 However, as the module by default only uses 8-bit glyph indices, and also tries